Boot to VHD (Native Boot): Add a Virtual Hard Disk to the Boot Menu

 Boot the destination computer by using your bootable Windows PE media.

 Clean the hard disk using the DiskPart tool.At a command prompt, type:

 Caution Running this command will delete all information on the computer.
 If you are deploying a VHD and want to maintain an existing native-boot VHD deployment or running operating system on the destination computer, do not run this command.
-See How to Add a Native-Boot Virtual Hard Disk to the Boot Menu for more information.
+See Download and install Windows PE (WinPE) so you can boot from a USB flash drive or an external USB hard drive for more information.

 diskpart select disk 0 clean

 Create a system partition.
 This example uses a 300 megabyte (MB) system partition.
 At a command prompt, type:

 create partition primary size=300 format quick fs=ntfs assign letter=s active